pinksoir/Muso/README.md

 ## Useage

+- Run npm install.
-Add the starter JSON file (albums.json) to the root of your Firebase database.
+- Add the starter JSON file (albums.json) to the root of your Firebase database.
-Replace config object in base.js with your own api key, authDomain databaseURL:
+- Replace config object in base.js with your own api key, authDomain, and databaseURL:

 ~~~
 var config = {